microsoft/fluentui/packages/react-combobox/Spec.md

 | Controlled selection | selectedKeys        | selectedKey         | selectedKey        | selectedItems        | value        |
 | Callback             | onSelect            | onChange            | onChange           | onChange             | onChange     |

+The reason to move to `onSelect` over `onChange` in the v9 Combobox is because the editable Combobox uses an `<input>` element as its primary slot.
+Using `onSelect` allows the input to retain it's built-in `onChange` event.
+This could be revisited if we want to override `onChange` to handle both input value changes and selection changes.

 ## Sample Code

 The following example code will not necessarily work in the current package, and is subject to change.